datawire/quark/TESTING.md

 Quark has many layers; testing the different layers uses different machinery.
 However, all of Quarks tests can be launched using pytest.

+## Easy testing

+If you want to easily run tests in a git checkout of Quark without setting up dependencies locally, you can do so easily if you have Docker 1.11 or later installed:

+        scrips/with-docker.py py.test

+Or if you want to run just some of the tests (see the rest of the document for details):

+        scripts/with-docker.py py.test -k "lib"

+This will use your local checkout, so you can test changes (committed or uncommited) that you've made locally in the current checkout.

 ## Testing the compiler